Customs and etiquette in Indian dining: Meal structure

 For many communities, Ayurvedic beliefs and customs influenced their meal structures and practice.
 The typical injunction is to "Breakfast moderately, lunch well and eat dinner very sparingly".

-Ayurveda tells us that each day is divided into 4-hour dayparts.
-Each of these dayparts is connected to the slow rise, peaking, and then falling of a particular dosha in our body.
+Ayurveda states that each day is divided into 4-hour dayparts.
+Each of these dayparts is connected to the slow rise, peaking, and then falling of a particular dosha in the body.
 The strength of the surge in the dosha depends upon the movement of the Sun.
-Ideally, the correct time for our heaviest meal should be at noon, because that is when Pitta dosha (which helps cover various digestive activities, e.g. kindling an appetite, producing saliva and gastric enzymes, digesting and absorbing nutrients, and separating the food into useful and non-useful by-products that eventually leave the body), which is strongly influenced by the Sun, as agni (fire) is one of the two pancha mahabhutas that make up the pitta dosha, reaches its peak.
+Ideally, the correct time for one's heaviest meal should be at noon, because that is when Pitta dosha (which helps cover various digestive activities, e.g. kindling an appetite, producing saliva and gastric enzymes, digesting and absorbing nutrients, and separating the food into useful and non-useful by-products that eventually leave the body), which is strongly influenced by the Sun, as agni (fire) is one of the two pancha mahabhutas that make up the pitta dosha, reaches its peak.

 Therefore, traditionally for most of these communities, lunch was the main meal of the day.
 Dinner is traditionally light and low on starches, dairy, etc. because foods high in glycemic index tend to cause an imbalance in the kapha dosha, as per Ayurveda.